An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best.
 The many regional dialects and the predominate illiteracy would have made common surnames appear unrelated to the scribes of the period.
 Research into the name Cahill revealed spelling variations, including Cahill, O'Cahill, Kahill, Cawhill, Cahille, Cahil, Cahaly, Cahell, Cahel, Caughell, Kahil, Kahel, Caill, Cail and many more.

-More information is included under the topic Early Cahill Notables in all our PDF Extended History products.
+Another 87 words(6 lines of text) are included under the topic Early Cahill Notables in all our PDF Extended History products.

 In the late 18th century, Irish families began emigrating to North America in the search of a plot of land to call their own.
 This pattern of emigration grew steadily until the 1840s when the Great Potato Famine of the 1840s cause thousands of Irish to flee the death and disease that accompanied the disaster.
 Those that made it alive to the shores of the United States and British North America (later to become Canada) were, however, instrumental in the development of those two powerful nations.
 Many of these Irish immigrants proudly bore the name of Cahill: